Better bones ~ better body

-Bone is a dynamic tissue that is constantly breaking down and building up, when there is less oestrogen in the body the process of breaking down is more predominant and it is estimated that some women can lose between 2-3% of their bone mass per year in the first 10 years after menopause.
+Bone is a dynamic tissue that is constantly breaking down and building up again, when there is less oestrogen in the body the process of breaking down is more predominant, it is estimated that some women can lose between 2-3% of their bone mass, per year, in the first 10 years after menopause.
+That really adds up!

 What about calcium